Tests and the Rest: College Admissions Podcast

 26 min

-The Tests and the Rest podcast has always been relentlessly focused on exploring important topics in testing, admissions, education, and learning with amazing expert guests.
+The Tests and the Rest podcast consistently focuses on exploring important topics in testing, admissions, education, and learning with amazing expert guests.
 Sometimes, though, we enjoy an unstructured opportunity to discuss our own takes on major issues, upcoming events, and our endeavors at the intersection of business and education.
 Catch up with us in the latest episode of EXTEMP with Amy & Mike.
 What are five things you will learn in this episode?
-What have Amy and Mike been up to this month?
-Where did Mike travel?
-What are Amy and Mike's favorite family meals?
-What is Impact 9, and what are your hosts presenting on?
+How was the NTPA National Conference in Chicago?
+Where did Amy travel, and who planned her trip?
+How's Mike's garden growing?
+What are your hosts looking forward to this summer?
 What's coming up in the next month for Amy and Mike?
 We definitely want to respond to listener questions in our next EXTEMP episode, so reach out to us on social media or get in touch through our contact page.
 Let's get this Tests and the Rest mailbag rolling!
-LINKS Impact 9 RELATED EPISODES EXTEMP WITH AMY & MIKE: December 2025 EXTEMP WITH AMY & MIKE: November 2025 EXTEMP WITH AMY & MIKE: October 2025 EXTEMP WITH AMY & MIKE: September 2025 ABOUT THIS PODCAST Tests and the Rest is THE college admissions industry podcast.
+RELATED EPISODES EXTEMP WITH AMY & MIKE: May 2026 EXTEMP WITH AMY & MIKE: April 2026 EXTEMP WITH AMY & MIKE: March 2026 EXTEMP WITH AMY & MIKE: February 2026 ABOUT THIS PODCAST Tests and the Rest is THE college admissions industry podcast.
 Explore all of our episodes on the show page.
 ABOUT YOUR HOSTS Mike Bergin is the president of Chariot Learning and founder of TestBright, Roots2Words, and College Eagle.
 Amy Seeley is the president of Seeley Test Pros and LEAP.
 If you're interested in working with Mike and/or Amy for test preparation, training, or consulting, get in touch through our contact page.

 27 min